bitnami/charts/bitnami/mongodb/README.md

 ```

 > Note: you need to substitute the placeholders [PASSWORD] and [REPLICASETKEY] with the values obtained in the installation notes.
+## Reading credentials from Vault File
+Vault can be mounted as a file system to the POD.
+If authentication is enabled and vault credential path is set then the credentials will be read from this file.
+Format of vault file is expected as below.

+MONGODB_DATABASE: database
+MONGODB_PASSWORD: password
+MONGODB_ROOT_PASSWORD: rootpassword
+MONGODB_USERNAME: username
+MONGODB_USER_ROLE: userrole

 ### To 10.0.0